Combined Presentations

 The ocean accounts framework has proved effective in supporting pilot studies across several countries, each answering policy-relevant questions through combined presentations[16].
 The pilot studies in Samoa, Thailand, and Viet Nam centred on sustainable tourism, linking tourism income, natural resource use, land-based pollution, and ecosystem impacts.
 China's pilot focused on developing harmonized mangrove maps and improving understanding of environmental assets in Beihai Bay.
 Malaysia examined food security risk concerning fish stocks along the Straits of Malacca under expected future climate variability.
 All pilots depended on available data that were often limited, but one important function of the ocean accounts framework was to guide the search for and integration of data[16:1].

 These experiences demonstrate that combined presentations can be compiled even with partial data coverage.
-Compilers should begin with available accounts and progressively expand coverage as data systems mature, following the incremental implementation approach described in TG-0.1 General Introduction.
+Compilers should begin with available accounts and progressively expand coverage as data systems mature, following the incremental implementation approach described in TG-0.1 General Introduction to Ocean Accounts.

 Physical-monetary discrepancies